moosetechnology/moosetechnology.github.io/_posts/2021-08-02-label-contractor.md

   reduce: 'ClyMergedSuperclassesAndInheritedTraitsHierarchyTest'
 ```

-will return 'ClyMergedSuperclassesAndInheritedTraitsHierarchyTest' (the second word, 'Merged' was removed).
+will return 'ClySuperclassesAndInheritedTraitsHierarchyTest' (the second word, 'Merged' was removed).

 #### Remove First Word